-Library databases are searchable collections of article records or full text articles on a variety of topics.
+Library databases are electronic platforms of searchable collections of articles (and sometimes books) on a variety of topics.

-The library pays money to subscribe to these databases and most of the articles found in our databases are not available for free on the internet.
+The library pays a lot of money to subscribe to these databases and most of the articles found in our databases are not available for free on the internet.

 Another advantage of using library databases is that it is often much easier to find scholarly articles in the library databases than searching for them on the web.
 There are many good sources found on the web, but there is also a lot of junk!
 If you use unreliable sources for your papers your grades will likely suffer!

-WHAT DOES THAT CUTE LITTLE FIND IT BUTTON DO, ANYWAY?
+WHAT DOES THAT FIND IT BUTTON DO, ANYWAY?